Duas vozes

-Duas Vozes is an album by Brazilian composer, guitarist and pianist Egberto Gismonti and percussionist Naná Vasconcelos recorded in 1984 and released in 1985 on the ECM label.
-The album follows the duo's 1977 collaboration Dança Das Cabeças.
+Duas vozes (Portuguese: "Two Voices") is the second album by Brazilian jazz duo Egberto Gismonti and Naná Vasconcelos recorded in 1984 and released in 1985 on ECM the following year.

 Reception

-The Allmusic review by Alvaro Neder awarded the album 4½ stars stating "Egberto is very fond of percussive attacks and ethereal configurations, both acquiring superior importance in his music, not being necessarily attached to or supportive for a musical theme or melody".
+The AllMusic review by Alvaro Neder awarded the album 4½ stars stating "Egberto is very fond of percussive attacks and ethereal configurations, both acquiring superior importance in his music, not being necessarily attached to or supportive for a musical theme or melody".